tracktownsoftware/SpreadsheetGearCodeSamples_VSCode/docs/SamplesWPF_CodeWorkspace.md

 ***After opening Samples_WPF.code-workspace in Visual Studio Code***

 3. Show the VSCode "Explorer" by clicking its icon in the upper left (***A in the above image***)
+4. You should see "Notifications" popups in the lower right.
+If you don't see them click the Notifications bell icon (***C in the above image***)
+5. Adding "Required assets" is the only notification you need to take action on. ***Click "Yes" (B in the above image***)